 The development of short-range ocean forecasting systems in South and Central America is relatively recent with respect to other systems in Europe, North America and East Asia.
 They are very heterogeneous, reflecting their different needs, local observational systems, and infrastructure.
-Operational systems are present today in Argentina, Brazil, Chile, Colombia,

-Panama and Peru with focus on regional and basin scale domains in the West Pacific, South Atlantic and the Caribbean Sea, and tackling forecasts at short-term to seasonal timescales.
-All of them are rapidly evolving considering the outstanding scientific and technical knowledge conquered by the oceanographic global community and the permanent increase in computational resources.
+Operational systems are present today in Argentina, Brazil, Chile, Colombia, Panama, and Peru, with a focus on regional- and basin-scale domains in the western Pacific, South Atlantic, and the Caribbean Sea and on tackling forecasts on shortterm to seasonal timescales.
+All of them are rapidly evolving considering the outstanding scientific and technical knowledge gained by the oceanographic global community and the permanent increase in computational resources.
 Some details about some of these systems are presented below.